-According to the 2018 State of the Climate Report, the Australian fire season has grown in length and intensity.
+According to the 2020 State of the Climate Report, the Australian fire season is expected to grow in length and intensity.
 The number of days in the most extreme 10 percent of fire weather has increased in recent decades, particularly in southern and eastern Australia.

 How does climate change contribute?

 The most conducive fire weather is hot, dry and windy.

 2019 was Australia’s driest year on record since 1965.
 According to Joelle Gergis, a fellow at the Australian Research Council Centre of Excellence for Climate Extremes at the University of Melbourne, the nature of Australian droughts are changing.
 As the planet continues to heat up, droughts are getting much hotter.
 This not only exacerbates the dryness, but sets the perfect conditions for extreme bushfires.
 Director of Environmental Sciences at Clark University in Massachusetts, Christopher Williams states that, "Besides bringing more dry and hot air, climate change - by elevating evaporation rates and drought prevalence - also creates more flammable ecosystems."

 Dry weather means more dead trees, shrubs and grass – hence more food for the fire.
 As the conditions change, plants that have generally relied on humidity to survive have started to disappear and are replaced with more flammable plants that can withstand dry conditions.

 The Royal Commission into the 2019/2020 fires warned that the length of the fire season has increased in recent decades.
 The fire weather season now arrives more than three months earlier than in the mid-twentieth century in some parts of Australia.
 This has reduced the window in which forest management, like perscribed burnings, can be safely completed.

 Additionally, warmer weather means more lightning, which is the cause of many fires.